 Our modern celebration of New Year’s Day stems from an ancient Roman custom, the feast of the Roman god Janus – god of doorways and beginnings.
 The name for the month of January also comes from Janus, who was depicted as having two faces.
 One face of Janus looked back into the past, and the other peered forward to the future.

-January 1 is a logical day for new beginnings.
+For us in the Northern Hemisphere, early January is a logical time for new beginnings.
 At the December solstice in the Northern Hemisphere, we had the shortest day of the year.
-By January 1, the days are obviously lengthening again.
+By early January, our days are obviously lengthening again.
 This return of longer hours of daylight had a profound effect on cultures that were tied to agricultural cycles.
 It has an emotional effect on people even in cities today.

 People didn’t always celebrate the new year on January 1.
 The earliest recording of a new year celebration is believed to have been in Mesopotamia, circa 2000 B.C.
 That celebration – and many other ancient celebrations of the new year following it – were celebrated around the time of the vernal equinox, around March 20.
 Meanwhile, the ancient Egyptians, Phoenicians, and Persians began their new year with the autumnal equinox around September 20.
 And the ancient Greeks celebrated on the winter solstice, around December 20.